What is Autism?

 Autism is a complex lifelong developmental disability that can cause differences in communication, interacting with others and experiences in everyday situations.

-Although incredibly variable, a person on the autism spectrum may demonstrate:
+Although incredibly variable, an autistic person may demonstrate:

 • Strength in areas such as attention to detail, patience, technology skills, logic skills or they could have greater memory for particular information.

-• Strong passion for interests, and intense focus on particular objects and topics.
+• A strong passion for interests, and intense focus on particular objects and topics.

 • Challenges with back and forth conversations, and knowing when and how to join conversations.

 • Challenges with developing, maintaining and understanding relationships with other people.

 • Challenges with using and understanding non-verbal communication such as gestures and eye contact.

 • Challenges coping with change and unexpected events.

 • Repetitive behaviours.